We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Mazatlan?

 The cheapest day to fly to Mazatlan is usually Wednesday.
 At the moment, Tuesday is the most expensive.

 At the moment, flights in the evening are likely to offer the best value for money for your Mazatlan trip.
-A flight in the afternoon will more often than not be of higher cost.
+A flight at midday will more often than not be of higher cost.

 Mazatlan is one of Mexico’s top beach resorts but there’s more to this destination than just sun-soaked beaches and luxury hotels.
 Apart from the families, students and couples flying to Mazatlan, you can also meet expert fishers and shrimpers heading to the coast for some of the best catch in the Caribbean as Mazatlan has one of the largest fleets of commercial shrimp vessels in the world and is renowned for its sports-fishing activities.